Doylestown, Pennsylvania: Geography

+Doylestown is located 20 mi northwest of Trenton, 25 mi north of Center City Philadelphia, 27 mi southeast of Allentown, and 65 mi southwest of New York City.
+It is part of the Philadelphia metropolitan area.
+Many cultural institutions, parks, and landmarks commonly associated with Doylestown are located in the adjacent Doylestown Township; the two municipalities share a postal address, school district, and community identity.

-According to the U.S. Census Bureau, Doylestown has a total land area of 2.2 sqmi.
+According to the U.S. Census Bureau, Doylestown Borough has a total land area of 2.2 sqmi.
 Doylestown Borough is bordered by Doylestown Township, except to the northeast where it borders Buckingham Township.

 Natural features of Doylestown Borough include Cooks Run and Neshaminy Creek.